 Having a flexible neck on the brush makes it easier to manipulate, which is important when you’re trying to reach the spots that a regular brush can’t reach.

 Best Baby Bottle Brushes of 2022

 Here are the best baby bottle brushes to give your bottles a deep clean every time.

 1. Oxo Tot Bottle Brush with Nipple Cleaner and Stand

 Best Brush with a Stand

 This brush has every feature that’s important in a bottle brush.
 The brush head has two different kinds of bristles to cover you whether you need gentle cleaning or something that will scrub away layers of film.

-It has the flexible neck all good bottle brushes should have.
-It has a grip on the end of the brush, which means it won’t be slipping out of your hands while you are furiously scrubbing away.
-Moms may like that it comes with a silicone nipple cleaner, which will help keep nipples and breast pump parts gunk free.
+It also has a flexible neck all good bottle brushes should have.
+It has a rubberized grip on the end of the brush, which means it won’t be slipping out of your hands while you are furiously scrubbing away.
+Moms may like that it comes with a silicone nipple cleaner, which will help keep nipples and breast pump parts gunk-free.

 - There are ventilation holes to help the nipple cleaner dry fast.